-Evaporated cane juice is a type of raw sugar made from fresh sugar cane juice that is evaporated and then crystallized.
-It is straw-colored with a rich, robust flavor that I prefer in many dishes to the taste of white sugar.
-However, other than some trace minerals, which aren’t found in white sugar, there is no real difference between the two products.
-The only advantage I can see to eating foods sweetened with evaporated cane juice is that because of its stronger taste you might consume less than you would of foods made with the white stuff.
+Evaporated cane juice is just what the name says: fresh sugar cane juice that is evaporated and then crystallized.
+It is straw-colored with a richer flavor than white sugar.
+Other than having some trace minerals, which aren’t found in white sugar, there is no real difference between the two.

-My feeling is that while sugar does have a place – in moderation – in a healthy diet, we all should pay attention to the amount we eat in desserts, snacks, fruit juices, fruits, prepared foods and beverages.
-According to a U.S. Department of Agriculture survey Americans consume about 64 pounds of sugar per person per year.
+My feeling is that while sugar has a place – in moderation – in a healthy diet, we all should pay attention to the amount we consume in desserts, snacks, fruit juices, fruits, prepared foods and beverages

 If you’re concerned about the effect of sugar on your health, try doing without all types for a few days to see how you feel as a result.
-If you’re prone to depression, fluctuating energy levels or mood swings, cutting out sugar may make a big difference.
+If you’re prone to depression, fluctuating energy levels or mood swings, cutting out sugar may make a significant and noticeable difference.

 Andrew Weil, M.D.